 The CDC notes that increasing vaccination coverage to 80% in girls alone will prevent an estimated 53,000 future cervical cancer cases over the course of a lifetime for today’s 12 year olds.
 This statement addresses one of the six cancers caused by HPV.
 Tens of thousands of cases of other cancers, inclusive of penile, anal, vaginal, vulvar and oropharyngeal would likely be prevented within the same timeframe .
 The need to improve vaccine uptake, especially in boys is especially pertinent in light of the alarming rise of HPV-associated oropharyngel and anal cancers in men in recent years.
 The American Cancer Society estimates that by 2020, at current rates of incidence of these cancers, HPV-positive oropharyngeal squamous cell carcinomas will likely surpass cervical cancer as the most common HPV-associated cancer in the US.

 What can be done?

 The underuse of the HPV vaccine is a serious but correctable threat to the fight against cancer.
-The President’s Cancer Panel outlined several strategies for improving vaccine uptake in the US:
+President Obama's Cancer Panel outlined several strategies for improving vaccine uptake in the US: